 2.1.
 Smarter Resource Management

-The OS will employ AI-driven resource management to allocate CPU, GPU, and memory resources more efficiently, resulting in smoother multitasking and improved battery life.
+The OS will use AI-assisted resource allocation to better distribute CPU, GPU, and memory, producing smoother multitasking and longer battery endurance.

 2.2.
 Faster App Launch Times

-Expect faster app launch times, thanks to optimizations in the Android Runtime (ART) and the use of Just-In-Time (JIT) compilation for improved app performance.
+You’ll notice quicker app startups thanks to refinements in the Android Runtime (ART) and broader use of Just-In-Time (JIT) compilation to boost app responsiveness.

 3. User Interface (UI) Improvements